ArcticMC/Scenarios/descriptions.md

 ### Barebones (H)
 > Your best tier of mining is Iron, you cannot mine Gold or Diamonds, or obtain any anvils or enchant tables.
 If you kill a player, they will drop 1 diamond, a golden apple, 2 string and 32 arrows.

+### Bats (L)

-THIS IS AN ADMIN SCENARIO.
+> THIS IS AN ADMIN SCENARIO.
 PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)
-### Bats (L)

 > Whenver you kill a bat there is a 99% chance that you get 1 Golden Apple and a 1% chance to be instantly dead.

+### Battle Royale

-THIS IS AN ADMIN SCENARIO.
+> THIS IS AN ADMIN SCENARIO.
 PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)
-### Battle Royale (H)

 > You are allowed to team up with anyone but only 1 will win.
 All skeleton, spider, and chicken drop rates have been decreased by 50%.
 Cobwebs will only drop str 10% of the time.
 You cannot talk in chat or message players, and no death messages will show.
 Every 20 minutes, you will get a notification in chat as to who has died.
 Whenever a player dies, their body will be on the floor of where they died.

 ### Battle Siren (L)